Cantonese cuisine: Background

+Guangzhou’s notability in its restaurants, teahouses, and snack shops was targeted by the reforms of the CCP, as top party leaders made efforts to transform Guangzhou from a center of culinary arts into an industrial powerhouse.
+Well-established culinary institutions were targeted as traditionalist remnants, replaced with communal-style eating halls.
+“Massification” became key to the reforming of Guangzhou’s culinary scene, with many delicacies such as sharkfin soup, bird's nest soup, and sea cucumber, which were often imported, ushered out of restaurants in favor of less expensive ingredients.
+Frugality was emphasized as a revolutionary ideal, with restaurants previously reserved for the wealthy elites now serving the working class, who had felt that these “Old Society” delicacies were withheld from them.

 Foods

 Sauces and condiments

 In Cantonese cuisine, ingredients such as sugar, salt, soy sauce, rice wine, corn starch, vinegar, scallion and sesame oil suffice to enhance flavour, although garlic is heavily used in some dishes, especially those in which internal organs, such as entrails, may emit unpleasant odours.
 Ginger, chili peppers, five-spice powder, powdered black pepper, star anise and a few other spices are also used, but often sparingly.

 Dried and preserved ingredients

 Although Cantonese cooks pay much attention to the freshness of their primary ingredients, Cantonese cuisine also uses a long list of preserved food items to add flavour to a dish.
 This may be influenced by Hakka cuisine, since the Hakkas were once a dominant group occupying imperial Hong Kong and other southern territories.

 Some items gain very intense flavours during the drying/preservation/oxidation process and some foods are preserved to increase their shelf life.
 Some chefs combine both dried and fresh varieties of the same items in a dish.
 Dried items are usually soaked in water to rehydrate before cooking.
 These ingredients are generally not served a la carte, but rather with vegetables or other Cantonese dishes.